Karthik-Valmiki/new_repo/README.md

 ### 1. Install Docker

 Download and install Docker Desktop from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
 With Docker no other dependencies needed.

+After installation, open the Docker Desktop application.
+  Important: Docker won't work until the app is open and you see the little whale icon in your taskbar/menu bar turn solid (it shouldn't be "animating" or "starting").

-Make sure your Docker engine is running before proceeding.
+Make sure Docker is running on left bottom, then you can proceed with the next steps

 ### 2. Clone the repository